secureCodeBox/secureCodeBox/documentation/docs/api/crds/scheduled-scan.md

 sidebar_position: 3
 ---

-The ScheduledScan Custom Resource Definition (CRD) lets you define a [Scan](/docs/api/crds/scan-type/) which gets repeated in a specific time interval.
-E.g. every 24 hours or every 7 days.
+The ScheduledScan Custom Resource Definition (CRD) lets you define a [Scan](/docs/api/crds/scan-type/) that gets repeated at specific time intervals, such as every 24 hours or every 7 days.

 ## Specification (Spec)

 ### Interval

-The `interval` specifies the interval between two scans.
+The `interval` specifies the time interval between consecutive scans.
-Either [`interval`](#interval) or [`schedule`](#schedule) need to be set, they are mutually exclusive.
+Either [`interval`](#interval) or [`schedule`](#schedule) must be set, as they are mutually exclusive.

 Specified as a [golang duration string](https://golang.org/pkg/time/#ParseDuration).

+E.g. `24h` for 24 hours, or `1h30m` for 1 hour and 30 minutes.

 :::caution
-The biggest duration golang time strings support is **hours**.
-Longer durations e.g. days / weeks need to specified as multiples of hours.
+The largest duration unit that golang time strings support is **hours**.
+Longer durations (e.g., days or weeks) must be specified as multiples of hours.
-We plan to improve this in the future, by providing a custom format which also supports days and weeks.
+We plan to improve this in the future by providing a custom format that also supports days and weeks.
 :::

 ### Schedule

-Schedule let's you define a [cron expression](https://en.wikipedia.org/wiki/Cron) to control precisely when the scan is executed.
+The `schedule` lets you define a [cron expression](https://en.wikipedia.org/wiki/Cron) to control precisely when the scan is executed.
-Either [`interval`](#interval) or [`schedule`](#schedule) need to be set, they are mutually exclusive.
+Either [`interval`](#interval) or [`schedule`](#schedule) must be set, as they are mutually exclusive.

 ### ScanSpec (Required)